jonluca/blog/about.md

 * [http://blog.bumblebeelabs.com/](http://blog.bumblebeelabs.com/)

-I also maintain a running list of interesting snippets of text in my [Interesting Snippets repo.](https://github.com/jonluca/interesting-snippets)

 ## Photos

-I'm a strong believer in attaching your real identity to your ideologies and thoughts.
 Few things are as personally identifiable as photos, and as the old adage goes, a picture is worth a thousand words, so here's a bit about me.

 {% include image.html alt="Young me rock climbing" footnote="Probably my only time ever going rock climbing" file="rock-climbing"%}

 {% include image.html alt="Castle" footnote="Christmas dinner in a castle" file="castle"%}

 {% include image.html alt="Helicopter" footnote="On a peak in Denali" file="helicopter"%}

 {% include image.html alt="Igloo" footnote="Our igloo in fairbanks" file="igloo"%}

 ### Donations

 I've been asked about payment for my software, or donations.
-I'm in no need for money, and I release my code and projects for free because I want to contribute back to the ecosystem that helped me succeed.
+I'm in no need for money, and I release my code and projects for free because I want to contribute back to the environment that helped me succeed.
 If you really are inclined to support my projects, [please consider donating to the EFF](https://supporters.eff.org/donate/).

 You can keep in touch with me on twitter: